The Campaign for Creative Hub Worcester

 Here at Creative Hub Worcester, we are driven by a single goal; to do our part in making the city of Worcester a better place for all.
 Our decision-making process is led by formal and informal conversations and partnerships with the community.
 We strive to build productive relationships and to make a positive impact through all of our programs.

 Creative Hub Worcester along with the Arts and Business Council has already secured $4.5 million in tax credits, $1.1 million in financing, and over 1 million dollars in fundraising.
-They hope to raise another $900,000 from businesses and others in the community through donations and naming opportunities, and close financing in the early summer of 2020.
-The building is due to open in 2021!
+They hope to raise another $500,000 from businesses and others in the community through donations and naming opportunities, and close financing in the winter of 2021.
+12 Months of construction and then OPENING!